muggy8/improbable/have-and-havenot/U5fsaQzI.md

 "I'm sorry Melody.
 The two of us have been through a lot.
 Don't worry we won't hurt you" I said turning back to face Melody.

-Melody gave me a meek nod and but she didn't seem to relax at all.
+Melody gave me a meek nod but she didn't seem to relax at all.

-Wanting to show the sincerity behind my statement I turned around and made my way to the desk opposite to the bed Phanna was sitting on now, took the chair out and seated myself on the chair.
+Wanting to show the sincerity behind my statement, I turned around and made my way to the desk opposite to the bed Phanna was sitting on, took the chair out and seated myself on the chair.

 The falling debris and dust had mostly cleared by now allowing us to see each other better.